- Created on the 12 March, 2017.

 Interleukin-7 (IL-7) is a hematopoietic growth factor that is secreted by stromal cells in the thymus or red marrow, it is essentially a 17.4 kDa protein containing six exons.
 IL-7 is produced by endothelial cells, dendritic cells, keratinocytes, hepatocytes and neurons.
 It has the ability to affect survival and proliferation of mature T cells, enhances proliferation and survival of T cell precursors (human and mice) and B cell precursors (mice only), potent enhancer of T cell function and IFN-γ production.
 Interleukin-7 is a critical cytokine for both normal T and B lymphopoiesis, a mobilizer of pluripotent stem cells and myeloid progenitors.
 Possessing vital roles in enhancing T cell function and also able to induces cytokine expression in monocytes.

-The minimum detection sensitivity level of interleukin-7 (IL-7) using this human interleukin-7 ELISA kit was approximately 1.0 pg/ml.
-The dynamic assay range for this kit is 15.6 – 1,000 pg/ml.
+The minimum detection sensitivity level of IL-7 using current human interleukin-7 ELISA kit was approximately 1.0 pg/ml.
+The dynamic range for this assay is 15.6 – 1,000 pg/ml.

 - Interleukin 7 and thymic stromal lymphopoietin: from immunity to leukemia.
 Cell Mol Life Sci.
 (2014) 71 (3): 365-78.
 Review.
 Tal N., et al.